-An artform constantly growing in popularity, Indigenous Australian painting is worth preserving, with many archival techniques available.
+An artform constantly growing in popularity, the Indigenous Australian painting is worth preserving, with many archival techniques available.

-Indigenous Australian art – in its traditional â€œdot paintingâ€ form often painted to bark or canvas, and in its â€œwesternâ€ styles often on canvas or watercolour paper – is about telling stories of a cultureâ€™s history.
-The more recognisable dot painting style (first moved from sand to canvas in the 1970s) often tells of creation, or the daily techniques used for survival.
+First moved from sand to canvas in the 1970s, the more recognisable dot painting style often tells of creation, or the daily techniques used for survival.
 This truly unique art style in picture framing often suits both contemporary and traditional homes, as the paintings range from vibrant and contrasting colours, to mild colours of the desert landscapes.

 In the case of a canvas painting, as popularised by names such as Emily Kngwarreye, Papunya Tula, the Pwerle and Pitjara families, canvas stretching is a common choice when framing the canvas.
-Frames NOWâ€™s picture framers specialise in knowing how to get a taut finish on the canvas stretching, and we guarantee the stretching for 10 years.
+Frames Now specialise in knowing how to get a taut finish on the canvas stretching, and we guarantee the stretching for 10 years.

 In the case of western-style artworks, exhibited by artists like Albert Namatjira and his students, traditional picture framing standards will suit all artworks.
 Custom framing allows for a personalised choice experience, with hundreds of different frame moulding styles.
 Framing to a ready-made frame can be achieved with the use of acid-free picture framing glass, backings, and matboards.

 Bring your artwork in and chat to one of our framing specialists.
 To find your closest store use our Store Locator.